 So much fun stuff to do at the Festival!
-Experience some bubble magic, look into a marine wildlife ambulance, build a bird house, make your own paper, learn how to make solar-powered kinetic art and much, much more!
+Make a necklace or paper cat, build a bird house, check out family bikes, make a solar-powered light jar and much, much more!
 Check it out …

 Build a Bird House!
 We’ve pre-cut the plastic from no-longer-needed yard signs, and we’ll have the hole punches and zipties on hand to pull them together, so all is ready for you to assemble your own bird house!
 Visit the Built Green booth during the Festival and build a home for some feathered friends.

 Take a few cranks on the cider press and enjoy the sweet resulting cider.
-We’ll have the fruit on hand, thanks to Imperfect Produce.
-If you’d like, bring apples, plums or pears from your own tree.
+We’ll have the fruit on hand, but if you’d like, bring apples, plums or pears from your own tree.

 See you @ the FESTIVAL!